-We conducted a study of cross-modal collaboration between visually-impaired and sighted coworkers.
-The aim was to explore the nature of cross-modal collaboration in the workplace and assess how well the tool we designed supports it in real-world scenarios.
-We have deployed the tool to support the work of four professional pairs; these were employees in the head office of a London-based Children and Families Department in local government, an international charity, a private business company and two IT professionals.
+We are conducting an ongoing study of cross-modal collaboration between visually impaired and sighted coworkers.
+The aim is to explore the nature of cross-modal collaboration in the workplace and assess how well the tool we designed supports it in real world scenarios.
+So far, we have deployed the tool to support the work of three professional pairs; these were employees in the head office of a London-based Children and Families Department in local government, an international charity, and a private business.

-5.1 Approach & Setup
+4.1.
+Approach & Setup

 We first asked pairs to provide us with samples of the type of diagrams that they encounter in their daily jobs.
-We then created appropriate templates to accommodate these diagrams on the cross-modal tool.
-Because we wanted to observe the use of the cross-modal tool in real-world scenarios, involving diagrams of real-world complexity, we did not control the type of tasks that the pairs performed nor the way in which they went about performing them.
+We then created appropriate templates to accommodate these diagrams on the crossmodal tool.
+Because we wanted to observe the use of the tool in real world scenarios, involving diagrams of real world complexity, we did not control the type of tasks that the pairs performed nor the way in which they went about performing them.
 Rather, we deployed the tool in their workplaces and observed their collaborations as they naturally unfolded over a working session.
 Study sessions lasted for up to two hours, where we introduced the pairs to the features and functionalities of the tool in the first half, then observed them as they used it to access and edit diagrams in the second half.

-Visually impaired participants used the audio-haptic views of the diagrams, where audio was displayed through speakers so that their colleagues could hear what they were doing, while the sighted participant used the graphical view of the tool.
-In all three cases, the pairs sat in a way that prevented the sighted participant from seeing the screen of their colleagues (see Figures 9), and, naturally, the visually-impaired participants did not have access to the graphical view of their partners.
-We video recorded all sessions and conducted informal interviews with the pairs at the end of the working sessions.
+Visually-impaired participants used the audio-haptic views of the diagrams, where audio was displayed through speakers so that their colleagues could hear what they were doing, while the sighted participants used the graphical view of the tool.
+In all three cases, the pairs sat in a way that prevented the sighted participants from seeing the screen of their colleagues (see Figure 5), and, naturally, the visually impaired participants did not have access to the graphical view of their partners.
+We video recorded all sessions and conducted informal interviews with the pairs at the end of the working sessions .

-Figure 9: An example of the setup used in the workplace of one pair who participated in the study.
+Figure 5: An example of the setup used in the workplace.

-5.2 Collaborative Scenarios
+4.2.
+Collaborative Scenarios

-We observed three types of collaborative scenarios.
-In the first scenario, a manager and their assistant accessed and edited organisation charts to reflect recent changes in managerial structures.
-In the second and third scenarios, a manager and an employee assistant and two business partners inspected and edited transportation maps in order to organise a trip.
-In the third scenario two IT professionals built and edit a software engineering diagram.
+We observed two types of collaborative scenarios.
+The first pair, a manager and their assistant, accessed and edited organisation charts to reflect recent changes in managerial structures.
+The second and third pairs, a manager and an employee assistant and two business partners inspected and edited transportation maps in order to organise a trip.
+All pairs were able to complete the tasks that they chose to undertake using the cross-modal tool.